Geexirooz/ELK-Suri/README.md

 To remove all volumes from your system run: ```docker volume prune```

+## TODOs
+1. Beats user has superuser access which needs to be downgraded (required for indexing and dashboard setup for now).
+2. Suricata container is slows on startup due to rules update, it should be done less aggresively.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details